 - A statement that Kapi'olani Community College prohibits the crimes of dating violence, domestic violence, sexual assault and stalking as those terms are defined for purposes of the Clery Act. - The definitions (from VAWA) of "domestic violence," "sexual assault" and "stalking." - The definitions of "domestic violence," sexual assault" and "stalking" as those terms are defined by the Hawaii Revised Statutes.
-"Dating violence" and "consent" are not terms that are defined by the Hawaii Revised Statutes. - The definition of "consent" used by Kapi'olani Community College in applying EP 1.204. - A description of the procedures Kapi'olani Community College will follow when dating violence, domestic violence, sexual assault, and/or stalking is reported. - A description of safe and positive options for bystander intervention.
+"Dating violence" and "consent" are not terms that are defined by the Hawaii Revised Statutes.

+- The definition of "consent" used by Kapi'olani Community College in applying EP 1.204. - A description of the procedures Kapi'olani Community College will follow when dating violence, domestic violence, sexual assault, and/or stalking is reported. - A description of safe and positive options for bystander intervention.
 Bystander intervention is defined as safe and positive options that may be carried out by an individual or individuals to prevent harm or intervene when there is a risk of dating violence, domestic violence, sexual assault or stalking.
-Bystander intervention includes: - Recognizing situations of potential harm; - Understanding institutional structures and cultural conditions that facilitate violence; - Overcoming barriers to intervening; - Identify safe and effective intervention options; and - Taking actions to intervene. - Information on risk reductions.
-Risk reduction is defined as options designed to: - Decrease perpetration and bystander inaction;

-- Increase empowerment for victims in order to promote safety; and - Help individuals and communities address conditions that facilitate violence. - b.
-Pau Violence program.
+Bystander intervention includes: - Recognizing situations of potential harm; - Understanding institutional structures and cultural conditions that facilitate violence; - Overcoming barriers to intervening; - o Identify safe and effective intervention options; and - o Taking actions to intervene. - Information on risk reductions.
+Risk reduction is defined as options designed to: - Decrease perpetration and bystander inaction; - Increase empowerment for victims in order to promote safety; and - Help individuals and communities address conditions that facilitate violence. - a.
+PAU Violence program.
 During the Fall and Spring semesters, Kapi'olani hosts events as a part of the PAU Violence program.
-PAU Violence is a University of Hawai'i systemwide program supported by the Hawai'i State Department of Health, Maternal and Child Health Branch.
+PAU Violence is a University of Hawai'i system-wide program supported by the Hawai'i State Department of Health, Maternal and Child Health Branch.
 The Women's Center at UH Mānoa assists in coordinating, supporting and strengthening all system campus efforts with prevention education, events and trainings that raise awareness on issues of gender-based violence.
-These events include resource fairs, social media campaigns, suggested curriculum activities for instructional faculty, target training, and art projects. - c.
+These events include resource fairs, social media campaigns, suggested curriculum activities for instructional faculty, target training, and art projects. - b.
+"Shots" Training.
+Kapi'olani Community College hosted trainings by the Sex Abuse Treatment Center focusing on its "SHOTS" film which explores the intersection between alcohol and sexual assault. - c.
+Bystander intervention.
+As noted above, Kapi'olani Community College anticipates providing Bystander intervention online training to all incoming students during the Spring 2019 semester.
+The College also has Bystander intervention posters on display at strategic locations on campus.
+The "SHOTS" training also has a Bystander component. - d.
 Peer Education Programs.
 Kapi'olani Community College also provides training to peer educators and student leaders.
 Student leaders are trained to present trainings on healthy relationships, campus and community resources, and reporting options.